bashrc2/epicyon/specification/activitypub.md

 ##### outbox
 An ActivityStreams [OrderedCollection](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-orderedcollection) comprised of all the messages produced by the actor; see section 5.1 Outbox.

-Implementations *SHOULD*, in addition, provide the following properties:

 ##### following
 A link to an [ActivityStreams collection](https://www.w3.org/TR/activitystreams-core/#collections) of the actors that this actor is following; see section 5.4 Following Collection

 ##### followers
 A link to an [ActivityStreams collection](https://www.w3.org/TR/activitystreams-core/#collections) of the actors that follow this actor; see section 5.3 Followers Collection.

-##### discoverable
-Indicates whether the person wishes to be discoverable via recommendations or listings of active accounts.

 ##### publicKey
 Describes the [http header signature](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-07) public key for this account.
 This can be used by other accounts on the same or other federated servers to validate the authenticity of received posts.